By Sasha Létourneau with Gabe Lam and the Environmental Advocacy in Medicine group

 - Fully divest the Queen’s Endowment and Investment funds by 2025

-If this cause speaks to you, ways you can support them are:
+If this cause speaks to you, ways you can support it are:

 If that’s not enough for you or you are still not sure about divestment, here are some other ways you can choose a cause, join an advocacy group and work to have your voice heard: